jtdaugherty/dbmigrations/README.md

 it shows in many ways.
 I also don't use it nowadays, which doesn't help when it comes to maintenance.
 If you are using this library in production, just keep this in mind and I encourage you to consider alternatives.
-If you would like to take over maintenance, please open a ticket and let's discuss!
+If you would like to take over maintenance, please consider forking this and letting me know at `cygnus AT foobox DOT com` so I can update the Hackage deprecation status in favor of your new package.

 dbmigrations
 ------------